The EwA Wildness Etiquette » Ethical Wildlife Watching & Photography

 No close contact with wildlife for your sake and theirs…

-If you are a birder or more generally a naturalist, you know that already.
-Our best shot at spotting that species we’re looking for is to be quiet and invisible.
+If you are a birder or, more generally, a naturalist, you know that already.
+Our best shot at spotting the species we’re looking for is to be quiet and invisible.

 Let’s inspire our kids while keeping them at close range.

-In places where off-leash hiking is allowed, keep pets close to you and within sight at all times.
-If they run ahead, they may bring predators in the area.
-There is also the possibility that they get into an altercation and get rabbies.
-More generally, they unmistably stress (and even kill) wildlife.
+In places where off-leash hiking is allowed, keep pets close to you and always within sight.
+If they run ahead, they may bring predators to the area.
+There is also the possibility that they get into an altercation and get rabies.
+More generally, they unmistakably stress (and even kill) wildlife.

 “Take only memories, leave only footprints.” ― Chief Seattle

-Asking questions, discussing, challenging, therefore, contributing actively to the debate, is how ethics grow, and how standards get better.
+Asking questions, discussing, challenging, and therefore, contributing actively to the debate is how ethics grow and how standards get better.